Nourhainezt/Predictive-Maintenance-/README.md

 # Predictive-Maintenance-
-Predictive Maintenance Model Building for Turbines
+Data for Predictive Maintenance Model for Turbines